Sarmunbustillo/nft-market/README.md

 NFT market place app

-Using React, Nextjs, Ganash, truffle,
+Using React, Nextjs, Typescript, Ganash, truffle

-Test: You need to install Ganash local blockchain enviroment
+Testing: You need to install Ganash and truffle for local blockchain enviroment